sktime/sktime/docs/source/get_involved/governance.rst

-The tie breaking is by construction visible to CC members, does not require the tie breaking CC member to have voted in the anonymous vote, and need not follow their anonymous vote if they have voted
+The tie breaking is by construction visible to CC members, does not require the tie breaking CC member to have voted in the anonymous vote, and need not follow their anonymous vote if they have voted.

 End of tenure
 ^^^^^^^^^^^^^